 If you plan to wear afro kinky curly clip-in extensions or weave, you will always want to start by braiding your hair down before sewing-in, applying a wig cap, or adding extensions.
 By braiding your hair down, you keep the hair free from breakage and you’re saving your scalp from being pulled from extensions or box braids.
 We suggest those with thin or thinning hair stay away from box braids, micro-braids, or lemonade braids.
 Braiding extensions straight to the scalp can actually cause more damage than good.
 Thin hair is prone to breaking by design so when extra weight is added from extensions it can be hasta la vista to those edges.

-Now, this isn’t a warning to stop wearing hair extensions all together.
+Now, this isn’t a warning to stop wearing hair extensions altogether.
 We suggest either braiding your hair down in cornrows and crocheting or sewing in the hair.
 If you want to wear braids, we suggest parting your hair into larger sections.
 The base of your braid should have a section of your natural hair that is hefty enough to take on the size braid you want to create with the extension.
 This will help keep your style longer, prevent tension on the scalp and keep your hair from breaking.

 So for those with naturally thin hair – moisturizing is the key to success.
 If you focus on keeping your hair well conditioned and moisturized before styling you’re already on your way to keeping those tresses healthy and breakage-free.
 Next, you’ll want to try either braiding down your hair to wear protective styles.
 Braids, twists, locs and extensions can be sewn-in or crocheted into braided hair.
 You can also resort to wigs or clip-ins if you want zero tension on your hair and scalp.
 With all these options how will you style your natural hair?

 Have any other tips for MNHE, leave them in the comments.